Move the first: The stars we still remember them

 No. They could not possibly be of Iyar, for here was a person who, in a woman’s likeness, felt to me accustomed to command, who drew without hesitation on their considerable might and stood unafraid of that magic being discovered.

 I blinked and looked again.
 Their form undulated in the wind; the sun trickled through it just so.
 I would have noticed sooner, but I hadn’t yet fully recovered my senses.

 This person was dead.

 I spoke at last, careful not to offer them guestright.
 “I greet you, spirit of the past who has not departed with Bird but has come instead into my land, for purposes to me unknown.”
-I wanted to speak in Niyazi, for I now remembered the voice had spoken earlier that way, but the language of Niyaz lacked neutral forms, which I would use both for this person and for myself.
+I wanted to speak in Iyari, for I now remembered the voice had spoken earlier that way, but the language of Iyar lacked neutral forms, which I would use both for this person and for myself.
 I spoke in my own language.
 “I am the desert’s Old Royal, ruler of Che Mazri and the keeper of her star.”

 They nodded to me, curt, equal to equal, and spoke in my language likewise.
 “I am Ranra Kekeri.”

 I shuddered, for accounts of one so named—ancient indeed, and conflicted between themselves—had long ago been brought to my University on the Tiles by itinerant scholars and merchants.
 And now I knew the proper grammatical forms to use, for in this the accounts had not been conflicted: that Ranra Kekeri made herself known as a woman.